 ARTICLE IV - ORGANIZATIONAL MEETING AND ELECTION OF OFFICERS, NOTIFICATION OF MEETINGS

-The members of the Executive Committee, nominated pursuant to Article VIII, shall be approved at the organizational meeting.
-All members of the Executive Committee shall serve until the next following organizational meeting or, if a vacancy occurs, until nominated and approved by the State Committee.
+The members of the Executive Committee nominated pursuant to Article IX shall be approved at the organizational meeting.
+All members of the Executive Committee shall serve until the next following organizational meeting or, if a vacancy occurs, until their replacement is nominated and approved by the State Committee.

 At this meeting, the members present shall elect by majority vote the State Committee officers, in the order listed in Article VI.
 In the event of a contested election to any office, the vote shall be by secret ballot.

 1. Election of a National Committeeman and National Committeewoman shall occur at the quadrennial State Convention, as referenced in Article XXVIII, in accordance with all state convention rules.
 The terms of office for the National Committeeman and National Committeewoman shall begin on the day after the Democratic National Convention in the year in which the State Convention takes place, and shall continue for a term of four years, culminating on the final day of the following Democratic National Convention.

 2. Vacancies on the Democratic National Committee which occur during the interval between State Conventions shall be filled by an election by the State Committee.
 The Chair shall schedule the election at the earliest meeting possible for which sufficient notice can be given.
 Election shall occur by secret ballot and be by majority vote.
 The person chosen to fill the vacancy shall assume office when confirmed by the National Committee, and shall serve the remainder of the unexpired term.